Whittier Trust Co. of Nevada Inc. Grows Position in Abbott Laboratories (NYSE:ABT)

-Whittier Trust Co. of Nevada Inc. increased its position in shares of Abbott Laboratories (NYSE:ABT) by 1.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 168,049 shares of the healthcare product maker’s stock after acquiring an additional 2,437 shares during the quarter.
-Abbott Laboratories makes up about 0.8% of Whittier Trust Co. of Nevada Inc.’s portfolio, making the stock its 25th biggest holding.
-Whittier Trust Co. of Nevada Inc.’s holdings in Abbott Laboratories were worth $19,851,000 at the end of the most recent reporting period.
+Whittier Trust Co. of Nevada Inc. raised its holdings in shares of Abbott Laboratories (NYSE:ABT) by 1.5% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 168,049 shares of the healthcare product maker’s stock after buying an additional 2,437 shares during the quarter.
+Abbott Laboratories comprises about 0.8% of Whittier Trust Co. of Nevada Inc.’s portfolio, making the stock its 25th biggest holding.
+Whittier Trust Co. of Nevada Inc.’s holdings in Abbott Laboratories were worth $19,851,000 at the end of the most recent quarter.

-Other hedge funds have also recently made changes to their positions in the company.
+Other institutional investors have also added to or reduced their stakes in the company.
 Crewe Advisors LLC boosted its position in shares of Abbott Laboratories by 41.6% during the 3rd quarter.
 Crewe Advisors LLC now owns 286 shares of the healthcare product maker’s stock valued at $34,000 after acquiring an additional 84 shares during the last quarter.
-CKW Financial Group acquired a new position in Abbott Laboratories in the second quarter valued at about $36,000.
-Isthmus Partners LLC acquired a new position in Abbott Laboratories in the second quarter valued at about $36,000.
-Lake Point Wealth Management acquired a new position in Abbott Laboratories in the second quarter valued at about $37,000.
+CKW Financial Group acquired a new position in shares of Abbott Laboratories during the 2nd quarter valued at about $36,000.
+Isthmus Partners LLC acquired a new position in shares of Abbott Laboratories during the 2nd quarter valued at about $36,000.
+Lake Point Wealth Management acquired a new position in shares of Abbott Laboratories during the 2nd quarter valued at about $37,000.
 Finally, Itau Unibanco Holding S.A. acquired a new position in Abbott Laboratories in the second quarter valued at about $39,000.
-72.46% of the stock is currently owned by hedge funds and other institutional investors.
+72.46% of the stock is owned by institutional investors and hedge funds.

 ABT has been the topic of a number of recent analyst reports.
-SVB Leerink reaffirmed a “market perform” rating and issued a $140.00 target price (up previously from $128.00) on shares of Abbott Laboratories in a research report on Thursday, October 21st.
-Morgan Stanley increased their price target on shares of Abbott Laboratories from $136.00 to $146.00 and gave the stock an “overweight” rating in a research report on Thursday, October 21st.
-Redburn Partners began coverage on shares of Abbott Laboratories in a research report on Thursday, October 14th.
+BTIG Research upped their target price on shares of Abbott Laboratories from $126.00 to $136.00 and gave the company a “buy” rating in a research report on Tuesday, August 31st.
+Morgan Stanley upped their target price on shares of Abbott Laboratories from $136.00 to $146.00 and gave the company an “overweight” rating in a research report on Thursday, October 21st.
+SVB Leerink reissued a “market perform” rating and set a $140.00 price target (up previously from $128.00) on shares of Abbott Laboratories in a research report on Thursday, October 21st.
+Cowen reissued a “buy” rating and set a $140.00 price target on shares of Abbott Laboratories in a research report on Friday, October 8th.
+Finally, Redburn Partners began coverage on shares of Abbott Laboratories in a research report on Thursday, October 14th.
 They set a “neutral” rating and a $132.28 price target on the stock.
-Atlantic Securities raised shares of Abbott Laboratories from a “neutral” rating to an “overweight” rating and set a $144.00 price target on the stock in a research report on Wednesday, October 27th.
-Finally, Cowen restated a “buy” rating and set a $140.00 target price on shares of Abbott Laboratories in a research note on Friday, October 8th.
-Three research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $135.73.
+Three research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $135.73.

 Shares of NYSE ABT opened at $137.11 on Monday.
 The company has a debt-to-equity ratio of 0.50, a current ratio of 1.83 and a quick ratio of 1.42.
 The stock has a fifty day moving average price of $127.25 and a 200 day moving average price of $122.52.
 Abbott Laboratories has a 1-year low of $105.36 and a 1-year high of $139.27.
 The company has a market cap of $242.45 billion, a PE ratio of 34.02, a P/E/G ratio of 2.26 and a beta of 0.70.

-Abbott Laboratories (NYSE:ABT) last issued its quarterly earnings results on Tuesday, October 19th.
-The healthcare product maker reported $1.40 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.94 by $0.46.
+Abbott Laboratories (NYSE:ABT) last released its earnings results on Tuesday, October 19th.
+The healthcare product maker reported $1.40 EPS for the quarter, beating analysts’ consensus estimates of $0.94 by $0.46.
 Abbott Laboratories had a return on equity of 28.39% and a net margin of 17.12%.
-The firm had revenue of $10.93 billion during the quarter, compared to the consensus estimate of $9.56 billion.
-During the same period last year, the company earned $0.98 earnings per share.
-The company’s revenue for the quarter was up 23.4% on a year-over-year basis.
+The company had revenue of $10.93 billion during the quarter, compared to the consensus estimate of $9.56 billion.
+During the same quarter last year, the company earned $0.98 earnings per share.
+Abbott Laboratories’s quarterly revenue was up 23.4% compared to the same quarter last year.
 Analysts anticipate that Abbott Laboratories will post 5.05 earnings per share for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Tuesday, February 15th.
 Shareholders of record on Friday, January 14th will be issued a $0.47 dividend.
 The ex-dividend date is Thursday, January 13th.
 This represents a $1.88 dividend on an annualized basis and a yield of 1.37%.
 This is an increase from Abbott Laboratories’s previous quarterly dividend of $0.45.
 Abbott Laboratories’s dividend payout ratio (DPR) is 44.67%.